In this Gardener's HQ guide, we'll explore cultivating Layia plants in your garden, indoor spaces, and other settings.

 Layia bloom from the end of spring through to autumn The common names for Layia include Tidy tips.

-Once growing Tidy tips (Layia) should be watered regularly and requires to be fed a fertilizer every month.
+Once growing, Tidy tips (Layia) should be watered regularly and will require to be fed a fertilizer every month.

 The Layia genus contains 13 species.
 These plants, often referred to as 'tidytips,' are known for their daisy-like flowers with yellow tips.

 Yes, Layia species can be wonderful additions to gardens, offering a charming burst of color.
 They're especially popular in wildflower gardens or meadows.

 The species most frequently grown is Layia platyglossa (Tidy-Tips), admired for its bright yellow flowers with distinct white tips.

 Layia plants are not primarily known for their fragrance.
 Their main attraction is the vibrant color of their flowers.